 - P3.1.
-Practitioners reviewing actuarial factors for a governing body or other decision-making entity must provide advice on: - a. the circumstances in which the actuarial factors being reviewed should be reviewed again; and - b. how the period of time until the subsequent review should be decided, with justification being required for a recommended period of more than three years between reviews. - P3.2.
-Practitioners advising a governing body or other decision-making entity must consider when would be the appropriate time to review actuarial factors.
-Practitioners should, subject to the rules of the pension scheme, seek to arrange for the review to be undertaken when a Scheme funding assessment is being undertaken so that decisions on actuarial factors can be made together with decisions on funding and financing. - P3.3.
-Practitioners reviewing actuarial factors must consider the items listed below which are relevant: - a. the financial impact of changes which are being considered to the pension scheme's existing actuarial factors on the funding of the pension scheme; - b. whether, and if so how, to allow for demographic features or benefits which differ to a material extent between groups of members; - c. the impact of the proposed change to the pension scheme's existing actuarial factors on the benefits of members exercising options, for example by considering the impact on an appropriate range of example pension scheme members; - d. the rationale for differences between assumptions used for different actuarial factors; - e. the rationale for differences between assumptions used for actuarial factors and assumptions used for the Scheme Funding assessment; and - f. the implications of changes in market conditions. - P3.4.
-Practitioners reviewing commutation factors must consider a comparison of the proposed commutation factors with all relevant bases.
-Where the review is carried out for a governing body or other decision-making entity, relevant bases include an estimate of the
+Practitioners carrying out a review of actuarial factors for a governing body or other decision-making entity must provide advice on - a. the circumstances in which the actuarial factors being reviewed should be reviewed again; and - b. how the period of time until the subsequent review should be decided, with justification being required for a recommended period of more than three years between reviews. - P3.2.
+Practitioners advising a governing body or other decision-making entity must provide advice on the appropriate time to review actuarial factors, including the appropriateness of undertaking the review when a Scheme Funding assessment is being undertaken. - P3.3.
+Practitioners carrying out a review of actuarial factors must consider the items listed below where relevant: - a. the financial impact of changes which are being considered to the pension scheme's existing actuarial factors on the funding of the pension scheme; - b. whether, and if so how, to allow for demographic features or benefits which differ to a material extent between groups of members; - c. the impact of the proposed change to the pension scheme's existing actuarial factors on the benefits of members exercising options, for example by considering the impact on an appropriate range of example pension scheme members; - d. the rationale for differences between assumptions used for different actuarial factors; - e. the rationale for differences between assumptions used for actuarial factors and assumptions used for the Scheme Funding assessment; and - f. the implications of changes in market conditions. - P3.4.
+Practitioners carrying out a review of commutation factors must consider a comparison of the proposed commutation factors with all relevant bases.
+Where the review is carried out for a governing body or other decision-making entity, practitioners must consider whether the following bases are relevant: an estimate of the cost of purchasing an insured annuity, the commutation factors which will apply after an expected bulk transfer, the cash equivalent transfer value (CETV) basis and any long-term funding objectives of the pension scheme set by the governing body.

-- cost of purchasing an insured annuity, the cash equivalent transfer value (CETV) basis and any long-term funding objectives of the pension scheme set by the governing body. - P3.5.
-Practitioners providing advice to a governing body on setting cash equivalent transfer value (CETV) factors must consider whether, and if so how, to allow for any expected future changes to the pension scheme's investment strategy, including de-risking transactions.
+P3.5.
+Practitioners providing advice to a governing body on setting cash equivalent transfer value (CETV) factors must consider whether, and if so how, to allow for any expected future changes to the pension scheme's investment strategy, including derisking transactions.

 - P3.6.
 Practitioners' communications when advising a governing body or other decision-making entity must include sufficient information to enable the governing body or other decision-making entity to understand the financial implications of adopting the actuarial factors to be used in the calculation of members' benefits.
 The information provided must include the items listed in P3.3, where these are material.
-Practitioners' communications when advising another party must include the items listed in P3.3 where these are relevant and material. - P3.7.
+Practitioners' communications when advising another party must include the items listed in P3.3 where these are material. - P3.7.
 Practitioners' communications on commutation factors when advising a governing body or other decision-making entity must include the comparisons set out in P3.4 and the rationale for differences between the assumptions underlying the commutation factors and the assumptions underlying the other relevant bases. - P3.8.
-Practitioners' communications on CETV factors must include how any expected future changes to the pension scheme's investment strategy, including de-risking transactions, have been allowed for. - P3.9.
-Practitioners' communications on CETV factors must ensure that the governing body is made aware that an alternative method to using the best estimate assumptions is available.
+Practitioners' communications on CETV factors must include how any expected future changes to the pension scheme's investment strategy, including derisking transactions, have been allowed for. - P3.9.
+Practitioners' communications on CETV factors must ensure that the governing body is made aware that an alternative method to using the best estimate assumptions may be available as described in regulation 7E of the Occupational Pension Schemes (Transfer Values) Regulations 1996.